without Internet Explorer,

 Side Blower does just that with the song of its namesake, a fairly short, frantic beating where Snake just won’t give his gnarled pipes a rest.
 I believe the first inklings of their future experimentalism claws its way from the womb here in “Live For Violence”, the main rhythm as well as some of the song’s usually powerful tidbits are abnormally aloof (for this band, anyway) for what has thus far been a calamity of avant-garde music.
 Heavy, though not as unsanitary as the flip side is the mildly disciplined “Black City” that carries over to the lengthy closer “Nuclear War”.
 A perpetual, foot in step beat marches beneath a peculiar plucky rhythm.
 At times it’s covered over by Piggy’s aggressive fretboard torture, and by the end the band’s combustive nature takes over the wreckage.

 Without some sort of knowledge of their later works, this isn’t an easy album to sit through for most, for War and Pain is nuclear aftermath that has yet to see the advent of rebuilding.
 Even with this knowledge, it’s been shunned by many.
-It’s been called messy (but so were Sodom, and most of us forgave that endearing trio), as primitive as its cover suggests, and is the last album a radio station today would choose a song from.
+It’s been called messy (but so were Sodom, and many of us forgave that endearing trio), as primitive as its cover suggests, and is the last album a radio station today would choose a song from.
 I smirk every time I throw it on, and if they don’t already, I can see Jason Newsted laughingly trying to convince the remaining threesome to play some of this live.

 This primitive, Motorhead-meets-Discharge opus is far from perfect, and in fact is pretty bad compared to their much more progressive/complex/spacey style they perfected in years following this debut.
 But you know something?
 Damned if it doesn't have lots of character and twisted charm, as well as flat out, full-on aggressive energy to spare.
 The album's production is utterly appropriate for this with its raw and dirty ambience and featuring easily the filthiest fuzz bass ever recorded--sounds like piles of black earth pouring out of your speakers!